 - Last week, hosting the “Business of Trails” best practices mission, which showcased communities and small businesses that make efforts to connect to the Appalachian Trail, C&O Canal Towpath, and Great Allegheny Passage.

-One of our participants last week said her “mind was stretched” (in a good way) as a result of the trip.
-Well, my mind was stretched, too, Ashley.
+One of our participants last week said his “mind was stretched” (in a good way) as a result of the trip.
+Well, my mind was stretched, too, Ash.
 And so was my heart.
 Some of the best people I’ve met hail from your part of the world, and I was honored to spend the week exchanging ideas and laughs.
 The same goes for my week in Newfoundland and Labrador.

 I’ve wanted to write something meaningful about these experiences, but I’m having trouble finding the words.
 Instead, I’ll settle for sharing a synopsis of what we did: